skx/cpmulator/README.md

 This CP/M emulator is extremely basic:

 * It loads a binary at 0x0100, which is the starting address for CP/M binaries.
-* It implements only four syscalls (i.e. BIOS functions):
+* Initially I implements only the four syscalls (i.e. BIOS functions) I needed:
   * Read a single character from the console.
   * Read a line of input from the console.
   * Output a character to the console.
   * Output a $-terminated string to the console.
+* I've since added a couple more.
+  * But there is currently no file/disk functionality present.
+  * I'm undecided if I wish to add them all, though running Zork would be cool.

 It will no doubt fail to execute any _real_ CP/M binaries.